How to Start a Business With No Money to Invest

 Here’s Ramit’s take on the question:

-Step 3: Decide what to sell
+Step 3: Decide What to Sell

-While you don’t need a world-changing idea, you do need something to actually sell to people.
+While you don’t need a world-changing idea, you do need something actually to sell to people.

 To start, select something you can make yourself and don’t have to hire other people for (yet).